sripplin/website/projects.md

 <hr class="project-seperator">

-## Modeling Adoption of Product Launch
+## Modeling the Cumulative Adoption Curve of a Product Launch
 <p class="project-last-updated"><i>Last Updated: 2019-07-10</i></p>
 My final project for MKTG 776: Applied Probability Models in Marketing, in which students were tasked with modeling the cumulative adoption curve of a video game after its launch.
 The only data given was a simple table with weekly adoption numbers.
 This paper assumes a technical audience, but demonstrates the predictive power of probability models and the incredible insight that can be generated from data.